mvolkmann/blog/src/flutter.md

 and overrides the `createState` method.
 The second extends `State`, defines state fields, and overrides the `build` method.
+Storing the state in a separate class allows the widget class to remain immutable.
 Stateful widgets render initially and again each time their state changes.

 It is common for `build` methods return a nested set of widgets